Wolfgang Haken: Biography

 Haken was born on June 21, 1928, in Berlin, Germany.
 His father was Werner Haken, a physicist who had Max Planck as a doctoral thesis advisor.
 In 1953, Haken earned a Ph.D. degree in mathematics from Christian-Albrechts-Universität zu Kiel (Kiel University) and married Anna-Irmgard von Bredow, who earned a Ph.D. degree in mathematics from the same university in 1959.
 In 1962, they left Germany so he could accept a position as visiting professor at the University of Illinois at Urbana-Champaign.
 He became a full professor in 1965, retiring in 1998.

-In 1976, together with colleague Kenneth Appel at the University of Illinois at Urbana-Champaign, Haken solved the four-color problem: they proved that any planar graph can be properly colored using at most four colors.
+In 1976, together with colleague Kenneth Appel at the University of Illinois at Urbana-Champaign, Haken proved the four-color theorem: they proved that any planar graph can be properly colored using at most four colors.
 Haken has introduced several ideas, including Haken manifolds, Kneser-Haken finiteness, and an expansion of the work of Kneser into a theory of normal surfaces.
 Much of his work has an algorithmic aspect, and he is a figure in algorithmic topology.
 One of his key contributions to this field is an algorithm to detect whether a knot is unknotted.

 In 1978, Haken delivered an invited address at the International Congress of Mathematicians in Helsinki.
 He was a recipient of the 1979 Fulkerson Prize of the American Mathematical Society for his proof with Appel of the four-color theorem.

-Wolfgang Haken discusses the four-color theorem with Marshall Pangilinan.
-They are looking at the book 99 Variations on a Proof by Philip Ording.

 Haken died in Champaign, Illinois, on October 2, 2022, aged 94.